pogzyb/tourist/README.md

 This is an open-source project.
 Please consider adding improvements or features related to your specific use-case.
 Chances are someone else is also facing the issue or limitation.
 Some ready-to-do tasks can be found in the source code as `TODO/Contribution: ...`.

+To run the Tourist service on your local machine for testing or prototyping:
+1. Have Docker installed
+2. Clone this repo
+3. Add your contributions/modifications
+4. `make tourist-local` - build the container from source code in `src/`

 ## Credits